eabboa/SOC-Analysis-Lab/Home-Labs/Sentinel_Native_Autonomous_Triage_Agent.md

   [Learning Node]      RAG retrieval of historical analyst corrections to ground the current prompt
          │
          ▼
-  [Analyst Node]       LLM evaluates state against a strict Pydantic schema for deterministic transition
+  [Analyst Node]       LLM evaluates "state" against a strict Pydantic schema for deterministic transition
          │
          ├──► (If Benign/False Positive) ──► [Conditional Bypass to Write-back]
          │